kedro-org/kedro-viz/README.npm.md

 ```

 When `runData` is provided:
-- The component will automatically display the **Workflow** view with run status information
+- The component will automatically display the **Workflow** view with pipeline run information
 - Nodes will show visual indicators (green for success, red for failure)
-- A run status notification will appear showing pipeline execution results
+- A notification will appear showing pipeline execution results
 - Users can navigate between **Flowchart** and **Workflow** views

 To use with NextJS: